 Your rights

-You have a right to access and obtain a copy of the personal data that we hold about you and to ask us to correct your personal data if there are any errors or it is out of date.
-In some circumstances you may also have a right to ask us to restrict the processing of your personal data until any errors are corrected, to object to processing or to transfer or (in very limited circumstances) erase your personal data.
-You can obtain further information about these rights from the Information Commissioner’s Office at: www.ico.org.uk or via their telephone helpline (0303 123 1113).
+You have a right to access and obtain a copy of the personal data that we hold about you and to ask us to correct your personal data if there are any errors or it is out of date or incomplete.
+In certain circumstances you have the right to object to the processing of your personal data; for example you have the right to object to processing of your personal data which is based on the public interest or legitimate interests identified in the section above headed "What is the legal basis for our use of your personal data?", or where the processing is for direct marketing purposes.
+In some cases you may also have a right to ask us to restrict the processing of your personal data until any errors are corrected or to transfer or (in very limited circumstances) erase your personal data.
+You can obtain further information about these rights from the Information Commissioner's Office at: www.ico.org.uk or via its telephone helpline (0303 123 1113).

 If you wish to exercise any of these rights, please contact the Fund Administrator below.
-You also have the right to lodge a complaint in relation to this summary notice, the full Privacy Notice or our processing activities with the Information Commissioner’s Office, which you can do through the website above or their telephone helpline.
+You also have the right to lodge a complaint in relation to this summary notice, the full Privacy Notice or our processing activities with the Information Commissioner's Office, which you can do through the website above or their telephone helpline.

-We may from time to time ask for further information from you.
-If you do not provide such information, or ask that the personal data we already hold is deleted or restricted, this may affect the benefits payable to you under the Fund.
+One of the reasons we collect and hold your personal data is to administer your benefits from the Fund.
+If you do not provide the information we request, or ask that the personal data we already hold is deleted or that the processing of the personal data be restricted, this may affect our ability to administer your benefits, including the payment of benefits from the Fund.
 In some cases it could mean that we are unable to put your pension into payment or have to stop your pension (if already in payment).

 Contacting us